hirve/sdr-mini-kit/README.md

 ## Usage
 Look into bash scripts in the project root and connect modules with pipes similarly for your app.

+## System requirements
+Some apps can run on Raspberry Pi Zero.
+Other will require more calculation performance.
+Notice that Raspberri Pi Zero CPU bcm2835 can easily work at 1GHz so don't hesitate to overclock it.

 ## Thanks
 * KissFFT - https://github.com/mborgerding/kissfft
 * TFilter - http://t-filter.engineerjs.com/